miishke/NotifyMagic/README.md

 On Apple hardware, OS X Mavericks version 10.9 or higher is required.

-The extension assumes Jupyter notebook kernel is running on localhost and port 8888.
+The extension assumes IPython or Jupyter notebook kernel is running on localhost and port 8888.

 ## License
 The extension is BSD licensed.